-Southern Ocean dynamics - What is the response to a changing climate?
+Southern Ocean dynamics - what is the response to a changing climate?

 The Southern Ocean, also known as the Antarctic Ocean, surrounds the continent of Antarctica and plays a critical role in the global climate system.
 It is the only ocean that completely encircles the Earth, and it is the largest of the world's oceanic regions.
 The Southern Ocean is characterized by strong currents, high winds, and large waves.
-Antarctic sea ice makes it a challenging environment for scientific study, and particularly ship measurement always suffers from the presence of sea ice.
+Antarctic sea ice makes it a challenging environment for scientific study, and particularly ship measurements always suffer from the presence of sea ice.

 In recent decades, the Southern Ocean has experienced significant changes in temperature, salinity, and sea ice cover, which have been attributed to a changing climate.
-As global temperatures rise, the Southern Ocean is warming faster than other ocean, with temperatures increasing by around 0.1-0.2°C per decade over the past half century.
+As global temperatures rise, the Southern Ocean is warming faster than other oceans, with temperatures increasing by around 0.1-0.2°C per decade over the past half century.

 IPCC SROCC (2019)